 The IASS expressly thanks the INDOLOGY website and its founder Dominik Wujastyk for hosting the website of the IASS between 2001 and 2008, and the Rashtriya Sanskrit Sansthan and its Vice-Chancellors Professors V. Kutumba Sastry and R. V. Tripathi for hosting it between 2008 and 2012.

-1. Between the undersigned and all the other persons who adhere to the present statute an international association is being formed in accordance with the decree of 12 April1939 and the laws subsequently promulgated.
-The Association is called the International Association of Sanskrit Studies (IASS), in French Association Internationale pour les Études Sanskrites.
+1. The Association is called the International Association of Sanskrit Studies (IASS), in French, Association Internationale pour les Études Sanskrites.

 2. The seat of the association is Paris: c/o Collège de France, 52 rue du Cardinal Lemoine, F 75231 Paris Cedex 05.
 The Association can be transferred to another place by declaration of the Board.

 3. The duration of the Association is unlimited.

 4. The Association is a learned society dedicated to the study of Sanskrit in a spirit of international cooperation to promote a wide range of scientific research and its communication.
 The Association is not aligned with any nation or government, and its business should be conducted independently of any national political exigency or governmental influence.
 Its purposes are:

 a. to promote, diversify, and coordinate Sanskrit studies internationally;